bbauska/UC-Davis-Inter-jQuery/readme.md

 think it&apos;s a little bit better.
 I&apos;m going to add 250 there.

 It&apos;s worth noting that the strategy for this script is exactly the same as what we did for the jQuery script.
-When this number the **pagetop** number, is greater than the number of the second section for **postTops**, where that one starts, then we must be viewing that second section on the screen, and if it&apos;s greater than the number for the top of the third section, then we must be viewing that section on the screen, and so on.
+When this number the <b>pagetop</b>
+number, is greater than the number of the second section for
+<b>postTops</b>, where that one starts, then we must be viewing that second
+section on the screen, and if it&apos;s greater than the number for the top of the third section, then we must be viewing that section on the screen, and so on.
 That strategy is exactly the same.